Newsprint and Forestry

 The division includes the company's flagship daily newspaper serving eastern Washington and north Idaho, the Spokane region's bi-weekly business newspaper and North Idaho's leading classified advertising publication and their affiliated websites.
 More than 250,000 people read The Spokesman-Review every day.

-River Park Square is downtown Spokane's retail center, anchored by Nordstrom, Macy's and AMC Theaters.
-Centennial manages about 1 million square feet of retail and commercial space in the greater Spokane area and about 1,300 acres of raw land zoned for commercial, industrial and residential use in the Spokane Valley.
+River Park Square is downtown Spokane's retail center, anchored by Nordstrom and AMC Theaters.
+Centennial manages about 1 million square feet of retail and commercial space in the greater Spokane area, Boise and beyond.
+Centennial also holds about 1,300 acres of raw land zoned for commercial, industrial and residential use in the Spokane Valley and two residential complexes in Downtown Spokane- M and Chronicle.

 Northwest Farmer Stockman and its affiliate agency serve rural markets across the Northwest and Midwest states with health and wealth management services.